pierregermain/MyDrupal/d8/bam/readme.markdown

 In the pages we just use php when we need to access to variables.
 Later on we will use twig, so that we do not need to use php templates anymore.

+#### Using Variables in php templates

+Example: `20-symfony-php-templates`

+To use variables in php templates we can use the *extract* function.
+We extract the variables from our front.php and use them in the hello.php page.

+If $name is not defined it will still give us some error.
+To test this go to http://example.loc/hello?name=world

 ---